echa/ng-scrollable/README.md

 * It supports mouse, wheel, keyboard and touch input with kinetic scrolling.
 * It's soft scrolling using CSS3 translate3d, transition and requestAnimationFrame.
 * It's responsive, and friendly to your layout.
 * It's fully customizable.
-CSS, scrollbar position and behaviour.
+CSS, scrollbar position and behavior.
 * It's small.
 Minified size is 10k JS + 1.4k CSS.
 * It's pure Angular and Javascript.
 No jquery required.
 * It's MIT licensed.